cryobry/installjrmc/README.md

     Restore file location for registration (Default: skip registration) --betapass PASSWORD
-    Enter beta team password for access to beta builds --service, -s SERVICE
+    Enter beta team password for access to beta builds --service-user USER
+    Install systemd services and containers for USER --service, -s SERVICE
     See SERVICES section below for a list of possible services to install --container, -c CONTAINER